cpt-max/Docs/MonoGame Compute Shader Guide.md

 ```C#
 effect.Parameters["ParticlesReadOnly"].SetValue(particleBuffer);
 ```

+While in DX you can read from a StructuredBuffer using shader model 4, in OpenGL you neeed to use shader model 5 (e.g. vs_5_0).
 <br><br>

 ## 6.)
 Write directly to textures

-A sample project demonstrating writing to textures can be found [here](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/compute_write_to_texture).
+A sample project demonstrating writing to textures can be found [here](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/compute_write_to_texture),<br>
+and for 3D textures there's another sample [here](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/compute_write_to_3d_texture).

 A compute shader for texture output looks very much like a compute shader for buffer output.
 ```HLSL